The Initial Public Offerings Law Review: Luxembourg

 i Main stock exchanges

-Investment funds form another important segment with more than 3,774 share classes listed as of 31 January 2020.4
+Investment funds form another important segment with 3,519 share classes listed as of 30 June 2021.4

-With more than 124 listed global depositary receipts (GDRs), the LuxSE is the second exchange in Europe in GDRs.5 Worldwide, 9 per cent of IPO capital raised via depositary receipts in 2011 was from depositary receipts listed on the LuxSE.6 In terms of origin of the underlying equity issuers for these depositary receipts, as of 31 January 2020, India ranks first with 42 GDRs (34 per cent of GDRs listed on the LuxSE),7 followed by Taiwan (31 per cent).
+With 111 listed global depositary receipts (GDRs), the LuxSE is the second exchange in Europe in terms of GDRs.5 Worldwide, 9 per cent of IPO capital raised via depositary receipts in 2011 was from depositary receipts listed on the LuxSE.6 In terms of origin of the underlying equity issuers for those depositary receipts, as of 30 June 2021, Taiwan ranks first with 43 GDRs (39 per cent of GDRs listed on the LuxSE),7 followed by India (37 per cent).

 As far as the equity market is concerned, the LuxSE has more than 27 domestic issuers with equity listed on one of the LuxSE's markets.
 The trading activity overall is, however, rather limited.